Ever felt like you’re on the verge of the ultimate virtual reality gaming experience, but something’s just not quite right?

 Reducing the render resolution presents another method to elevate your VR experience.

-This involves lowering the resolution at which the game is rendered before it’s upscaled or downscaled to fit your VR headset.
-Reducing the render resolution can help improve your frame rate and reduce lag, although the image might not be as sharp.
+To improve your VR gaming experience, you can lower the resolution at which the game is rendered and then have it upscaled or downscaled to fit your VR headset.
+Doing so can increase your frame rate and decrease any lag you might be experiencing.

 To adjust the render resolution for individual games, open the Steam menu in-game and navigate to the video settings menu.